Eduardo-Salvador/Java-Training/src/main/java/StudyChallenges/SeminarSystem/README.md

 Each option calls methods responsible for:

-- Capturing inputs with Scanner
+- Capturing inputs with Scanner in the Controller.
-- Validating options
+- Validating options in the Service.
-- Showing messages to the user
+- Displaying messages to the user via the Controller.
-- Manipulating objects in arrays
+- Manipulating objects in arrays via the Service.

----

-### 7. Conditionals:
+### 9. Conditionals:
 The project uses extensively:

 - if / else